-Alimony Deduction Loss and Trump’s Tax Reform: What Does This Mean?
+Alimony Deduction Loss and the 2017 Tax Reform: What Does This Mean?

 There was a rush to nail down divorce deals by New Year’s Eve, 2018.
 Why?
-Because as of now, divorcees are helping to fund tax cuts for corporate America that were enacted by the 2017 Trump tax reform.
+Because, as of now, the way alimony is handled for tax purposes has changed.

 January 1, 2019